jakubbedra/SKTester/README.md

 # SKTester
 A simple testing program made in order to prepare myself better for some exams and learn a little about multithreading in C#.
 You cannot go back to previous questions.
 Currently the support is limited to a specific exam, but might expand it in the future.
+The only language available for now is polish.
 A file containing the questions is needed.
 The question txt file format is: